section-engineering-education/engineering-education/content/articles/working-with-java-synchronization/index.md

 - A synchronized method locks down the whole object.
 No other thread may access synchronized methods in the object while the method is executing.
 In non-static methods, this locks them whereas static methods are locked by their class.
 - Synchronized methods need locks on the current object or, in the case of static methods, the whole class.
 This is because the lock is obtained when the thread enters and released when the thread quits (naturally or by throwing an Exception).
 - Synchronized methods keep the lock for the method scope.
-- A synchronized static function locks the class object.
+- A synchronized static function prevents the class object from being changed.
+A class is a blueprint or template from which objects are built.
+As a result, an object is a class's instance(result).

 #### Synchronized blocks
 The following is all that it entails:

-- The `synchronized` keyword locks synced blocks on the item between parentheses.
-Locked objects are only accessible to the synchronized block's threads.
+- This keyword prevents synchronized blocks from being added to the item between the parentheses.
+Locked items are only accessible to the threads that are running in the synchronized block.
 - Synchronized blocks utilize it as a lock.
+When a method is marked as synchronized, the thread owns the monitor or lock object.
+In this case, you are blocked until the other thread releases the monitor.
 - Using a synchronized block enables you to fine-tune lock control by mutually excluding important section code.
 - The lock gets unlocked when the thread leaves the synchronized block.
 - A synchronized block may produce a `NullPointerException` if a parameter expression evaluates to null, while synchronized methods do not.